janiseliang/tic-tac-two/README.md

 ```

 ### Updates:
-10/3/20 (janise): fixed formatting for output and added capture of current output. will verify correctness and try to optimize -- are there too many positions??
+10/3/20 (janise): fixed formatting for output and added capture of current output. will verify correctness and try to optimize -- currently solves in 58 seconds on my computer

 10/2/20 (brian): Uploaded own base code, with possible TT2 implementation.
 No guarantee it actually works, and definetly not efficient.